vyos/vyos-documentation/docs/appendix/http-api.rst

   set service https virtual-host example listen-port 44302 set service https virtual-host example server-name example.net

-  set service https api virtual-host example
+  set service https api-restrict virtual-host example

 In this example, nginx will proxy only those requests to 192.168.122.127:44302 or example.net:44302 (assuming the DNS record is viable).
 Omitting any of listen-address, listen-port, or server-name, will leave appropriate defaults in the nginx directive.
-Multiple instances of ``service https api virtual-host`` may be set.
+Multiple instances of ``service https api-restrict virtual-host`` may be set.

 Operational requests
 --------------------